 All visitors are welcome to Ft.
 Richardson National Cemetery.
 The Trusted Traveler Program is still suspended so unless you have a DoD Identification card, you must get a Day Pass to access the Installation.
 The Day Pass will be good for three (3) hours only to visit during the cemetery's posted visiting hours: Monday through Friday from 8:00 a.m. to 5:00 p.m. and Weekends and Federal Holidays from 7:00 a.m. to 7:00 p.m.
 Please get your Day Pass at the Boniface Gate and use it at the Ft.
 Richardson Gate to access the cemetery.

 The Rock Island Arsenal (RIA) Garrison Commander has declared a Public Health Emergency and directed Health Protection Condition (HPCON) to CHARLIE effective immediately and for the foreseeable future.
 HPCON CHARLIE is defined as an elevated risk of sustained community transmission.
-Mission essential travel is in effect at RIA and the Visitor Control Center is closed.
-Rock Island National Cemetery, which is located on RIA, is closed to all non-DoD ID holders.
-All gate passes sponsored by the cemetery (trusted visitor program) have been suspended until further notice.
-Direct casket/cremation interment operations are still available per NCA COVID-19 guidelines.
+Mission essential travel is in effect at RIA, and the Visitor Control Center has modified hours Monday-Friday.
+Rock Island National Cemetery, which is located on RIA, is open to visitors who obtain a visitor pass of up to 30 days.
+All visitors must use the Moline Gate and obtain a visitor pass.
+Committal Services consisting of 10 or fewer family members and Military Honors are available per NCA/RIA COVID-19 guidelines.